 Chinese mainland reports no new locally transmitted COVID-19 cases

-Monday saw 26 new imported cases, of which six were reported in Shanghai, five in Yunnan, four each in Shandong and Guangdong, three in Shaanxi, two in Fujian, and one each in Jilin and Heilongjiang.
+The same day saw 25 new imported cases, of which 13 were reported in Yunnan, four in Shanghai, three in Shandong, two in Sichuan, and one each in Beijing, Zhejiang and Hubei.

 Shanghai also reported one new suspected case who arrived from outside the mainland, the commission said.